|« PreviousNext »|

 If you haven't already, install the tools you plan to use for performing Elastic Load Balancing tasks.
 For information on installing the command line interface or the Query API, see Setting Up Elastic Load Balancing Interfaces.

-For information on using the various features supported by Elastic Load Balancing, see Using Elastic Load Balancing.
+For information on using the various features supported by Elastic Load Balancing, see Managing Load Balancers.

 For detailed descriptions of the Elastic Load Balancing API operations, see the Elastic Load Balancing API Reference.